 The Health Center has a pharmacy with a number of generic medications that can be prescribed and dispensed by the Nurse Practitioner.
 For other medications, prescriptions obtained at the health center can be filled at any of the local pharmacies.
 CVS on Babcock and 192 and Malabar Discount Pharmacy (321)775-0911 offers free delivery of medications if transportation is difficult.

 What should my son/daughter do if they become ill after clinic hours?

-In an emergency, call Security at 8111 who will respond to the site and ensure the ambulance gets to you as fast as possible.
+In an emergency, call 911 and Security at 8111 who will respond to the site and ensure the ambulance gets to you as fast as possible.
 If you are not using the ambulance, Security can help problem solve with options for transportation to the local hospital.
 Security is not allowed to transport anyone off campus.
 If it is not an emergency, and you or your son/daughter can not wait until the clinic is open, you may call OMNI Health Care, who has been contracted to provide medical care for Florida Tech students.
 The OMNI Urgent Care Center is located on west Hwy 192 across from the Olive Garden.
 It is suggested to call first, 723-9411, if they are closed, the student may go to any urgent care center that accepts their insurance.
 If desired, the student can speak to an OMNI physician for advice (no medications will be ordered) by speaking to the operator at the OMNI Urgent Care center.
 Inform them that you are a student at Florida Tech and a patient of OMNI Healthcare, and request them to page the physician on call.
 The physician can offer medical advice or direct them for additional care.